 As I mentioned above, no matter your choice of VPN provider, be sure to sign up for a VPN service, download the app and install it before entering China.
 The country blocks website access to many VPN providers.

-ExpressVPN (full review here) offers an excellent history of service from behind the Great Firewall of China.
-I have used it a number of times while in China, and each time it has worked well, allowing me to access Gmail, Facebook, Twitter and a number of other services usually blocked by the Chinese government.
+NordVPN (full review here) offers an excellent history of service from behind the Great Firewall of China.
+I have used it a number of times while in China, and each time it has worked well, allowing me to access Gmail, Facebook, Twitter, and a number of other services usually blocked by the Chinese government.

-App support shouldn’t be an issue, thanks to the provider’s app offerings, which include apps for the Amazon Fire, Android, iOS, Linux, Chromebook, macOS and Windows device platforms.
+App support shouldn’t be an issue, thanks to the provider’s app offerings, which include apps for the Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV device platforms.
 Browser extensions are available for the Chrome and Firefox platforms.

-ExpressVPN also offers OpenVPN (TCP, UDP), L2TP-IPsec, SSTP and PPTP encryption protocols for connections to protect your privacy.
-ExpressVPN customer support suggests you set the protocol in your app to “Automatic” for best results.
+NordVPN also offers NordLynx (WireGuard), OpenVPN (TCP, UDP), L2TP-IPsec, SSTP, and PPTP encryption protocols for connections to protect your privacy.

-The service also warns that completing a connection from inside China may take longer than you’re used to, so let the app finish attempting a connection before retrying.
-It also recommends you use one of the following VPN server locations:
+Completing a connection from inside China may take longer than you’re used to, so let the app finish attempting a connection before retrying.
+The provider also says you should use the Quick Connect option and the NordLynx connection protocol.

 This provider does zero logging of your online activities while connected to the service.
 What this means is that neither the government nor any content providers can get their hands on records of your online activities, because there are none.
 This means you’re safe from being prosecuted for any of your online activities.
 Their connections are reliably fast and trouble-free.